cxinsys/fastscode/README.md

 ### Create FastSCODE instance

-The FastSCODE class requires loaded files such as expression data arrays and pseudo time arrays, as well as several parameters for linear ODE optimization.
+The FastSCODE class requires input files such as expression data arrays and pseudo time arrays, as well as several parameters for linear ODE optimization.

 #### parameters